What is mediation or med-arb?

 How much will it cost?

-Her hourly rate is $120 if parties attend the mediation without lawyers.
-With attorneys present, the hourly rate is $150.
+Her hourly rate is $150 if the parties attend without lawyers, $175 if they attend with lawyers.
 Usually parties split the cost equally.
 For med-arb and decision-making roles, Susan charges $200 per hour.

 How long will it take?